ZoeLeBlanc/zoeleblanc.github.io/_projects/8_project.markdown

     <div class="row">
         <h3 id="project_background" class="col three">Project Background</h3>
         <p class="col two">
             This project was first conceived at the <a href="https://nationalhistorycenter.org/decolonization-seminar-2015/">International Seminar on Decolonization in August 2015</a>, as an exploration into Egypt's place in the Congo Crisis of the 1960s - an event that was on my radar after a few international histories had started to re-examine the conflict through the lenses of the Cold War and decolonization.<sup id="fnref:3"><a href="#fn:3" class="footnote">3</a></sup> While initially my seminar paper utilized diplomatic cables and Egyptian newspapers, I became particularly interested in the existence of Egyptian periodicals that were produced by the state and published in multiple languages.
-Flipping through the pages in these magazines, I quickly became fascinated with the ways in which they blurred the boundaries between political propaganda, news reporting, and public relations, all while circulating across the globe by the mid-1960s (at least that's my sense based on subscription rates).
+Flipping through the pages in these magazines, I quickly became fascinated with the ways in which they blurred the boundaries between political propaganda, news reporting, and public relations, all while circulating across the globe by the mid-1960s.
         </p>
         <div class="col one">
             <img src="{{ site.baseurl }}/assets/img/congo2.png" alt="Arab Observer July 1960" style="max-width:100%;" >
         </div>
         <p class="col three">
             While historians have used these magazines as sources, none have explored them of objects of inquiry outright.
-My larger research contextualizes them within the Egyptian state's expanding efforts to control and circulate information.
-This part of the project is focused on how looking at coverage of one event (the Congo crisis) over the full-run of these magazines might uncover additional evidence for my historical argument and help.
+My larger research contextualizes them within the Egyptian state's expanding efforts to control and circulate information. <i>Visualizing Cairo's Congo Crisis</i> delves into the content of the magazines, and traces the coverage of one event (the Congo crisis) over the full-run of these magazines.
+Tying together media and intellectual history I hope to
         </p>
         <p class="col three">
             Usually this would be the point in a project where a digital historian would say something about scale being the rationale for their analysis.
 Given that there were dozens of these magazines printed in Cairo and elsewhere from the late 1950s to the 1970s, scale is certainly a factor in my use of computational methods.
 But more significant in my calculus is that these methods have forced me to confront what exactly I mean when I try to study meanings.
 In particular, understanding historical discourses with computational methods requires both formalizing the relationships between words that represent these ideas, and then also interpreting how statistical models can <i>and</i> cannot uncover these relationships.